From the burweed,

 Kobayashi Issa, translated by R. H. Blyth

 My family and I were stuck in a small town in Slovenia during the toughest Covid-19 lockdown of 2020.
-We could not go outside the commune, disturbing news, and disagreements in society aggravated the situation more strongly.
+It was prohibited to leave the town district.
+Disturbing news and disagreements in society aggravated the situation more.

-That time was like a stretched-out moment between the past and the future.
-Was it the beginning or was it the end?
-The beginning or the end of what?
-It frightened and disturbed.
-And our salvation was the forest around.
+That time felt like a prolonged moment between the past and the future.
+Was it the beginning or the end?
+Was it the beginning or the end of what?
+It was frightening and disturbing.
+The forest was my place of refuge.

-The autumn days passed slowly, one by one, stringing a tanka poem.
+The autumn days passed slowly, one by one, stringing together a tanka poem.